Skip to content

 12. [update] /data-structures-and-algorithms/array#string-as-an-array: add information about string as a char array.

-13. [update] /computer-and-programming-fundamentals/memory#pointer--references-problems: add information about pointer and reference problems, such as dangling pointer, dangling reference, wild pointer, etc.
+13. [update] /computer-and-programming-fundamentals/memory#pointer—references-problems: add information about pointer and reference problems, such as dangling pointer, dangling reference, wild pointer, etc.

-15. [ref] /backend-system/rpc#protocol-buffers: ref to the previous serialization method, namely protocol buffer.
+15. [ref] /backend-system/rpc#protocol-buffers: ref to serialization, protocol buffer.

 16. [update] /data-structures-and-algorithms/hash-table#log-structured-hash-table: add log-structured hash table, which is a hash table stored in a file system.
 Just explain basic idea of how it works, then explain how a more scalable data structure is the idea of common data structure for database index, made with b-tree.